MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/azure-sql-management-pack-changes-history.md

 - Replaced System.Data.SqlClient with the Microsoft.Data.SqlClient data provider for SQL Server (MDS):
   - Actively maintained and enhanced by Microsoft.
-  - Supports the latest protocols and features, including TDS 8.0, TLS 1.3, and Always Encrypted.
+  - Supports the latest protocols and features, including TDS 8.0, and Always Encrypted.

 - Added support for enabling debug logging in the **System Center Operations Manager** Windows Event Log.
 - Included minor enhancements and routine maintenance updates to improve system stability and overall reliability.